Advertiser Disclosure

 • Training Requirements: Variable on-the-job training (paid apprenticeships typically last four to five years)

-More demanding subspecialties generally pay more than run-of-the-mill residential plumbing work, although many an entrepreneurial journeyman has built a thriving small business off house calls alone.
+More demanding subspecialties generally pay more than run-of-the-mill residential plumbing work, but many journeymen have built thriving small businesses off house calls alone.
 This step-by-step guide from Jobber is a great resource for ambitious plumbers.

 For aspiring plumbers and pipefitters, the biggest barrier to entry is the apprenticeship, which typically runs four to five years.
 Apprentices earn roughly 50% of a full-fledged journeyman’s pay.
 If you seek high pay right out of high school or technical school, that might not cut it for you.